 I've been an Elizabeth Gilbert devotee ever since reading Eat Pray Love a DECADE ago (sheesh).
-I then fell head over heels in love with her stellar historical fiction novel The Signature of All Things before devouring her motivational self-help book on creativity, Big Magic, which was just released in paperback.
+I then fell head over heels in love with her stellar historical fiction novel The Signature of All Things before devouring her motivational self-help book on creativity.
 I interviewed Gilbert at the time of the book's initial release last year and wanted to share some of her words that will encourage you to fearlessly live your best life.

 "If you really start to take apart the obstacles of what are stopping people from living a more creative life, it's almost always fear.
 It's very rarely not fear."